-Just a hop across the channel is France, a beautiful country that offers a huge variety of family and couple’s holidays.
+Summer holidays to France are easy with just a hop across the channel.
 The summer holidays offer warm, sunny days throughout the months of May, June, July and August, making it perfect for family holidays to France, from tots to teenagers.

 July and August have traditionally been a time for the family to get together and take time off from the ordinary routines of school and working life.

 Holidays, of course, play an important part for a family to bond and what better way to get away from it all than with a trip to a gorgeous part of France.

 France offers something to suit every family member.
 Miles of golden beaches, stretching along the vast coastlines from north Brittany to the south Aquitaine region, plus of course the Mediterranean coast from the Languedoc across to the Cote d’Azur.